-6. SUBSEQUENT EVENTS
+18. SUBSEQUENT EVENTS

-The Village has evaluated subsequent events through November 21, 2016, which is the date the financial statements were available to be issued.
-No significant events were identified that would require adjustment of or disclosure in the financial statements, except for the following:
+The Village has evaluated subsequent events through November 4, 2016, which is the date the financial statements were available to be issued.
+No significant events were identified that would require adjustment of or disclosure in the financial statements.